-Since our founding in 1910 as the first business school west of the Mississippi, the John Cook School of Business at Saint Louis University has devoted resources to ensuring that our students are given a strong foundation for business success.
+Since our founding in 1910 as the first business school west of the Mississippi, the Richard A. Chaifetz School of Business at Saint Louis University has devoted resources to ensuring that our students are given a strong foundation for business success.
 In keeping with our effort for business excellence, multiple resources have been dedicated to building a state-of-the-art facility.

 Originally constructed in 1935, Davis-Shaughnessy Hall housed the School of Commerce and Finance.
 Over the years the building has undergone multiple renovations.

 In 2000, the Saint Louis University School of Business underwent a major transformation.
-Through the generous contribution of alumni, specifically from John Cook, the University undertook a building project that increased the business school’s space by 75 percent by adding a 60,000-square-foot, $15 million expansion.
+Through the generous contribution of alumni, specifically from John Cook, the University undertook a building project that increased the business school’s space by 75 percent with the addition of a 60,000-square-foot, $15 million expansion.